xiyuanbao/kgb/content/authors/ekendall/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 0Alumni
+- Alumni
 ---

 Elodie Kendall received her PhD in Geophysics under the supervision of Prof. Ana Ferreira at University College London.
-Prof. Carolina Lithgow-Bertelloni was her seondary advisor.
+Prof. Carolina Lithgow-Bertelloni was her Master advisor and seondary PhD advisor.

 Click to see her [personal page](https://www.ucl.ac.uk/earth-sciences/people/research-staff/dr-elodie-kendall).